emberjs/rfcs/text/0000-classic-class-owner-tunnel.md

 quo than where we are currently - some classes require `constructor`, and some require `init`.

+Finally, if we do this change, we could lint users to a place where they are not using _any_ EmberObject APIs at all for any of these constructs.
+This means that in the future, we _could_ deprecate them extending from `EmberObject` at all, without forcing users onto new import paths.
+This deprecation is outside of the scope of this RFC, but it sets us up to move forward with decoupling Ember from the classic object model in the future.

 ## Detailed design

 The "tunnel" itself is fairly simple.
 As described in the Constructor Update